 - 5. A copy of SAT I and/or ACT test results sent directly to Centenary, or scores reported on the official high school transcript (faxes and student copies are not official).
-This requirement may be waived if a student has more than 30 transferable hours or has reached his/her 25th birthday. - 6.
-Letter(s) of recommendation from a college professor or advisor are not required but are strongly recommended.
+This requirement may be waived if a student has 24 or more college hours or has reached his/her 25th birthday. - 6.
+Letter(s) of recommendation from a college professor or advisor are not required but are strongly recommended. - 7.
+A personal interview by an admission counselor either on campus or by phone is not required, but strongly recommended.